 In the normal course of publishing regulations, the IRS replaces “old” regulations, and taxpayers and practitioners no longer have to worry about the old regulations, except when dealing with transactions that predate the effective date of the new regulations.
 Because the IRS did not replace or repeal the old regulations, practitioners must read the old regulations when looking at the new regulations to determine which set of regulations applies, or if both could apply.
 In fact, in many instances, the new regulations cross-reference the old regulations – usually when looking to define terms.
 However, because the old regulations cover most of the same topics as the new regulations, practitioners must keep in mind the effective dates of the new regulations.
 Further complicating the situation is the fact that the new regulations generally give the taxpayer the option of applying these new regulations back to 2006.

-Generally, the old regulations are effective for contributions made after July 30, 2018 (the qualified appraisal/appraiser regulations are effective for contributions made on or after January 1, 2019).
+Generally, the new regulations are effective for contributions made after July 30, 2018 (the qualified appraisal/appraiser regulations are effective for contributions made on or after January 1, 2019).
 However, because the old regulations are still valid, practitioners must determine whether the new regulations are in conflict with the old regulations.
 To the extent that the new regulations and the old regulations address the same issue, the new regulations should control.
 Problems might arise, however, when the new regulations are silent on a particular issue.
 Where the new regulations are silent, the practitioner must determine if the new regulations have effectively “wrote out” the requirements of the old regulations by exclusion, or whether the requirements of the old regulations are still valid.
-In updating the Portfolios, this determination is not always clear.
+In updating the Portfolios, I've come to realized that this determination is not always clear.